 As a company owner or sole trader, you may incur a variety of business expenses whilst undertaking your business.
 You need to know what expenses you are entitled to claim to benefit from tax relief, whilst fully complying with the tax legislation.

-The inclusion of allowable expenses in your accounts will reduce your corporation tax payment by 19% of the expense amount.
-For example, £100 of expenses would result in a corporation tax bill which is £19 lower.
+The inclusion of allowable expenses in your accounts will reduce your corporation tax payment by 19% of the expense amount if taxed at the small profits rate.
+For example, £100 of expenses would result in a corporation tax bill that is £19 lower.

 The allowable expenses will reduce the amount of profit you are charged income tax on.
 Expenses are tax deductible provided they are ‘wholly and exclusively’ for business purposes.

-You cannot reclaim expenses which have a ‘duality of purpose’, i.e. expenses which have joint personal and business use.
+You cannot reclaim expenses that have a ‘duality of purpose’, i.e. expenses that have joint personal and business use.

 To support the validity of any expense claim you should retain all original receipts for items that you submit for tax relief.

 Please be aware that HMRC can request a copy of your records for 6 years from the end of the last company financial year they relate to.
-Therefore, we would advise to keep records for 6 years as a minimum.
+Therefore, we would advise keeping records for 6 years as a minimum.

 There are options to upload copies of receipts onto your FreeAgent or Xero portal.